-Daily Quote from the early church fathers: Put off the earthly image and put on the heavenly one, by Origen of Alexandria (185-254 AD)
+Daily Quote from the Early Church Fathers: Loving God with heart, mind, and soul, by Origen of Alexandria (185-254 AD)